-MotoGP Sports Entertainment Group, also known as Dorna Sports, a privately owned entity headquartered in Spain, was founded in 1998.
-The company operates with approximately 600 employees and reported $480.0M in revenue as of 2024, functioning as a tier 1 media tech buyer.
-It is a subsidiary of Liberty Media.
-The company specializes in content rights, functioning as an international sports management, marketing, and media company.
-Since 1992, Dorna has been the exclusive holder of all commercial and television rights relating to the World Championship series and, since 2013, the Superbike World Championship.
+MotoGP Sports Entertainment Group, also known as Dorna Sports, is a privately owned company headquartered in Spain.
+Founded in 1998, with approximately 600 employees, it operates under parent company Liberty Media, reported $480.0M in revenue as of 2024, and functions as a tier 1 media tech buyer.
+The company specializes in content rights, providing international sports management, marketing, and media services.
+Since 1992, Dorna Sports has served as the exclusive holder of all commercial and television rights for the World Championship series, extending this role to the Superbike World Championship since 2013.

 Similar Companies